How Weather Alerts Work

 The so-called commercial mobile alert system (CMAS) for all Americans is required by the Warning, Alert and Response Network Act, which Congress approved in October 2006.
 However, a nationwide mobile alert system is not expected to be in place until sometime in 2010 [source: FCC Commercial Mobile Service Alert Committee].

-For lots more information about weather alerts and related topics, check out the links below.
+For lots more information about weather alerts and related topics, check out the links on the next page.